GrahamCobb/TinyLab/README.md

 * LedControl - to control the 7-segment LED.

 ## HumaxPower
-This project is to turn on my Humax PVR under command from another system.
+This project is the prototype to turn on my Humax PVR under command from another system.
 When it receives the command (a web access to http://<arduino-IP>/poweron?humax=<humax-IP>) it transmits the Humax remote control POWER button infrared code.
 I plan to use this so that my Humax backups always work (not just when I am watching it so it is on).